guilherme98silva/projeto01-siteglobo/README.md

 ## 📝 Descrição

-O objetivo era simular a página inicial do Globo.com usando as tecnologias requeridas.
+O objetivo é simular a página inicial do Globo.com usando as tecnologias requeridas.
 No arquivo HTML as notícias foram divididas em blocos para facilitar a modificação usando o CSS.

 ## 🖥️ Tecnologias